County of Santa Barbara

 i) County Health one (1) 1.0 FTE Health Services Manager III; one (1) 0.3 FTE Correctional

-Department Business Specialist I/II; one (1) 1.0 FTE Financial Services Management
+Business Specialist I/II; one (1) 1.0 FTE Financial Services Management Professional Senior; and

 ii) Santa Barbara Sheriff’s Office one (1) 1.0 FTE Department Business Specialist I/II;

-California Environmental Quality Act (CEQA) and are exempt per CEQA Guideline Section
+Environmental Quality Act (CEQA) and are exempt per CEQA Guideline Section 15378(b)(4),

-15378(b)(4), since the recommended actions are the creation of government funding
+since the recommended actions are the creation of government funding mechanisms or other

 A-17)